top of page

 16.00 - 17.30 Second visit with the same sequence as the first

-WARNINGS: for safety reasons, visitors must bring comfortable clothing that covers the body (shorts are not allowed) and is not too loose or flowy (items that could get caught on objects).
+WARNINGS: for safety reasons, visitors must bring comfortable clothing clothing covering the body (shorts are not allowed), not too loose or flowy (items that could get caught on objects).
 The place to visit may be unsuitable for those who suffer from vertigo (the attack shaft is around 25m deep).
+Check the Visitor's Manual.

 bottom of page